 Second-chaired a large international commercial arbitration for an international plastics manufacturer in a supply chain dispute before an ICDR panel in a case involving claims of breach of supply contract and lost business equity value damages, including preparing and taking a direct examination of expert witness whose testimony helped defeat a USD 33 million damages claim.

-Obtained a large final award in international arbitration on behalf of a healthcare company bringing multiple claims arising from contract.
+Obtained a large final award in a Paris-venued ICC international arbitration on behalf of a healthcare company bringing multiple claims arising from contract.

 Led summary judgment briefing and successfully obtained two summary judgments in Illinois court, on the merits, for a Chicago-area industrial manufacturer defending multi-million dollar claims involving mass tort, corporate successor liability and veil-piercing.

-Defeated a USD 1.1 million federal product liability action in the US Northern District of Illinois on behalf of an industrial and commercial lighting manufacturer, including the taking of depositions, management of discovery and appearances in federal court.
+Defeated a million-dollar plus federal product liability action in the US Northern District of Illinois on behalf of an industrial and commercial lighting manufacturer, including the taking of depositions, management of discovery and appearances in federal court.

 Managed a team of over 20 lawyers in an international electronic document production on behalf of an insulation manufacturer for a product liability dispute across numerous national jurisdictions in Asia and Europe.